Adipa-G/aws-experiments/dotnetcore-docker-api-code-pipeline-example/Readme.md

 * Create a new secret value with key `token` within the secret `github-pat-token` and store the GitHub PAT created as the value.
 * Create a new stack named `fargate-api-pipeline-stack` (via Services -> Cloud Formation) using the `codepipeline/pipeline-stack.yaml` file.
 * Open the code pipelines in the AWS management console and click on the `Release Change` button.
-* This will execute the pipeline and create a new stack with a Fargate ECS cluser
+* This will execute the pipeline and create a new stack with a Fargate ECS cluster
-* A new stak named `fargate-api-stack` will appear (check Services -> Cloud Formation)
+* A new stack named `fargate-api-stack` will appear (check Services -> Cloud Formation)
 * When you open the new stack and view the `Oputputs` section, there is the URL for the new API
 * Test the API endpoint in the browser and it'll result in `Hello World`.
 Further you can test <URL for the new API>/api/health endpoint to see the controller method being executed.

 ## Variations

-There are multiple templates for the fargate cluser, and you can select which template to be used by updating the file codepipeline/pipeline-stack.yaml
+There are multiple templates for the Fargate cluster, and you can select which template to be used by updating the file codepipeline/pipeline-stack.yaml

 * cloudformationtemplates\template-public-subnet.yaml creates the ECS cluster in a public subnet
 * cloudformationtemplates\template-private-subnet.yaml creates ECS cluster in a private subnet.